 A: Shareholder of Record.
 If your PartnerRe shares are registered directly in your name, then you are considered a shareholder of record of PartnerRe with respect to those shares and this proxy statement and the enclosed proxy card were sent to you directly by PartnerRe.
 As a PartnerRe shareholder of record, you may vote by completing, dating, signing and mailing the enclosed proxy card in the return envelope provided as soon as possible or by following the instructions on the proxy card to submit your proxy by telephone or over the Internet at the website indicated.
 Submission of the proxy by telephone or over the Internet is available through 11:59 p.m.
 Eastern Time on the business day immediately before the special general meeting.
-PartnerRe shareholders of record may also vote by attending the special general meeting in person by bringing valid picture identification.
-However, whether or not you plan to attend the special general meeting in person, we encourage you to vote your PartnerRe shares in advance to ensure that your vote is represented at the special general meeting.
+PartnerRe shareholders of record may also vote by attending the special general meeting in person, we encourage you to vote your PartnerRe shares in advance to ensure that your vote is represented at the special general meeting.
 Abstentions and, if applicable, broker non-votes will be counted toward the presence of a quorum at the special general meeting, but will not be considered votes cast on any proposal brought before the special general meeting, as described below under the question titled What effect do abstentions and broker non-votes have on the proposals?